MonaElahi/surfs_up/README.md

 # Results

 Within the scope of the analysis.
-Temperature statistics have been for the month of June and December.
-It helped to determine that _Surf and Ice Cream_ business is promising to open.
-Below are the tables with used for analysis.
+Temperature statistics taken for the month of June and December, helped to determine that _Surf and Ice Cream_ business is promising to open.
+Below are the tables used for analysis.

 ## June Temperatures